Sub-Brands

 3. Consistent Visual Branding

-Maintaining cohesive colors, typography, and logo elements that connect back to the parent brand.
+Maintaining cohesive colors, typographyLetters with personality—typography is the art of styling type to communicate tone, emotion, and brand identity., and logo elements that connect back to the parent brand.

-Sub-brands should serve a specific customer base or niche market.
+Sub-brands should serve a specific customer base or niche marketA focused segment of an audience—hyper-specific and highly targeted for messaging and product fit..

 5. Strategic Product or Service Differentiation